Holiday PlanningShould Parents Buy Christmas Presents For School Staff?

 The amount depends on how much you can afford rather than what you think other parents are spending.

-For example, we bought our son’s teacher a gift card for $10 to Dollarama, and our son is making her a card.
+For example, we bought our son’s teacher a $ 1 gift card from Dollarama, and our son is making her a card.

 We sponsored a family in our community and donated cash for Christmas presents and her gift.